damnlie/hypernode.github.io/_posts/2014-02-12-using-the-hypernode-application-node.md

 * The documentroot for web files is `/data/web/public/`.
 * Place configuration files or secret files outside of your documentroot in `/data/web/`.
 * Use one of the SSH-based file transfer protocols below to upload files.
+Use `app` as username and `<tag>.hypernode.io` as server address.
     * SFTP
     * SCP
     * rsync